UniMiBAnalyses/ML4Anomalies/VAE_and_DNN/README.md

 **Loss function:**
 The model is trained by means of the Adam optimizer.
-The loss function considered for the training comprises a discrimination term, the Binary Cross Entropy, and the usual MSE and KLD which are added by means of the add_loss method.
+The loss function considered for the training comprises a discrimination term, the Binary Cross Entropy, and the usual MSE and KLD which are added to the model by means of the add_loss method.
 ```python
 # VAE_DNN_training.py
 vae.compile(optimizer=tf.keras.optimizers.Adam(lr=0.0005), loss="binary_crossentropy",metrics = [tf.keras.metrics.BinaryAccuracy()])